The Sixth Sunday of Easter

 Weekday Morning Devotion

 Fr.
-Barrett is leading a morning devotion, Tuesday through Friday at 8:00 AM, by utilizing Facebook Live.
+Barrett and Rev. Deacon Dominique Piper are leading a morning devotion, Monday through Friday at 8:30 AM, by utilizing Facebook Live.
 Please go to the Blessed Sacrament Facebook page and “Like” it.
 You will automatically be “Following” Blessed Sacrament.

 The videos are still made available to you if you are wanting to view them later in the morning.